99souls/ariadne/md/phase5f-plan.md

 Migration:

-- All original imports updated; forwarders removed by Wave 5 completion.
+- All original imports updated; legacy tree physically removed in Wave 2.
 - CHANGELOG includes engine extraction and any breaking changes.
 - Embedding example in root README compiles.